-Named after the turrets that embellish the château, our wine Les Tourelles de Longueville, embodies the charm of the estate.
+Les Tourelles de Longueville is one of the second wines of the property.
+Named after the turrets that embellish the château, it embodies the charm of the estate.

 The grapes that are used to blend the wine come essentially from the Sainte Anne plot, planted mainly to merlot, giving to it a distinctive personality.

 Les Tourelles de Longueville is an invitation to enter a world of flavour, charm, roundness and sensual delight.